-The movie’s most famous spy, James Bond, will return to the big screen in 2021 with No Time to Die.
-The film, which will be the fifth and final outing for Daniel Craig as 007, will also be the 25th entry into the iconic franchise.
+Hollywood's most famous spy, James Bond, returned to the big screen in 2021 with No Time to Die.
+The film, the fifth and final outing for Daniel Craig as 007, was also the 25th entry into the iconic franchise.

-This is one that movie fans have been waiting a long time to see, so without further ado here’s everything that you need to know about No Time to Die.
+This action-packed blockbuster was one movie fans waited for an awfully long to see so without further ado, here’s everything that you need to know about No Time to Die.

 What is the plot of ‘No Time to Die’?

-The last time we saw James Bond in Spectre (hard to believe that was all the way back in 2015) he was driving away from MI6 and the espionage world with Madeleine Swann at his side.
-As we’ve seen from trailers and other promotional material, at the start of No Time to Die Bond is still enjoying his life in retirement, but you just can’t keep a good spy down.
+The last time we saw James Bond in Spectre, he was driving away from MI6 and the espionage world with Madeleine Swann at his side.
+As we saw in trailers and other promotional material, at the start of No Time to Die Bond was still enjoying his life in retirement, but you seemingly can’t keep a good spy down.

-Felix Leiter from the CIA tracks Bond down and asks for his help to rescue a kidnapped scientist.
-However, Bond soon finds he’s in deeper than he thought as the trail leads to a mysterious villain, Safin, that unbeknownst to Bond has ties to Madeleine.
-This all leads Bond back to MI6 and sees him working with the new 007.
+CIA operative Felix Leiter tracks Bond down and asks for his help to rescue a kidnapped scientist.
+However, Bond soon finds he’s in deeper than he thought as the trail leads to a mysterious villain, Safin who, unbeknownst to Bond, has ties to Madeleine.
+This all leads Bond back to MI6 and sees him working with the operative who replaced him as 007.

-Who makes up the ‘No Time to Die’ cast?
+Who made up the ‘No Time to Die’ cast?

-Leading the way since 2006, Daniel Craig plays the suave super spy James Bond.
-With No Time to Die being his fifth appearance in the franchise, Craig only trails Sean Connery and Roger Moore in number of James Bond films — Connery appeared in six (seven if you account the non-canon Never Say Never Again) and Moore starred in seven.
-Craig has solidified himself as one of the best Bonds ever and looks to go out on a high note with No Time to Die.
+Leading the way since 2006, Daniel Craig plays the suave super-spy, James Bond.
+With No Time to Die being his fifth appearance in the franchise, Craig still trails Sean Connery and Roger Moore in the number of Bond roles— Connery appeared in six (seven if you account the non-canon Never Say Never Again), and Moore starred in seven.
+Craig has solidified himself as one of the best Bonds ever and truly went out on a high note with No Time to Die.